fralau/mkdocs-macros-plugin/webdoc/docs/tips.md

 ```

 !!!
+Tip
+    Note how we used `env.project_dir` to identify the source directory
+    of the website's project.

+!!!
 Caution
-    This solution loads the whole file into memory, so it should not be used
+    To keep things simple, this solution reads the whole file into memory;
-    for huge files.
+    so it should not be used for huge files.

 In your markdown page, add the call:

     Here is the description:

+    ```
-    {{ include_file('mkdocs.yml', 0, 5) }}
+    {{ include_file('mkdocs.yml', 0, 4) }}
+    ```

-Restart the mkdocs server (or rebuild the website) and _voilà_ !
+Restart the mkdocs server (or rebuild the website) and _voilà_,
+you have the first five lines of your file!